encoredev/encore/docs/deploy/own-cloud.md

 Each [environment](/docs/deploy/environments] your application has can be configured to use a different cloud provider.

 <Callout type="important">
-Please note, that while Encore will provision infrastructure within your cloud account, we do not remove infrastructure once it's no longer required.
+Please note, that while Encore will provision infrastructure within your cloud account, for safety reasons Encore does not destroy infrastructure once it's no longer required.
 This means if you disconnect your app from your cloud provider or delete the environment within Encore, you will still have to manually remove the infrastructure that was created by Encore.
 </Callout>